zNaLa/docs/docs/FAQ.md

 ### How can I add Rythm to my Discord Server?
 Please [click here](/adding_rythm) to check out our guide on adding Rythm.

-### What are the differences among Rythm, Rythm 2 and Rythm Canary?
+### What are the differences among the 5 Rythm bots?
-You can check out the differences on our [releases page](https://rythmbot.co/releases).
+- Their default prefixes are different.
+- Rythm 1 & 2 are available to public for free, while the other three bots require you to [subscribe Premium](https://rythm.fm/premium).

+You may find their default prefixes and their invite links [here](/adding_rythm#rythm-releases)
 <!-- The end of the Introduction Section -->

 <!-- The start of the Basic Information Section -->